-Storing your almond flour shortbread cookies is as easy as putting them in a covered container or plastic bag and tossing them in the fridge.
+Storing your almond flour shortbread cookies for healthy snacks or healthy desserts is as easy as putting them in a covered container or plastic bag and tossing them in the fridge.
 Easy peesy!
 Of course, there probably won’t be much left after the family gets to them.

 Can You Freeze Them?